Table of Contents

 What Are the Different Telegram Poll Types?

 Telegram offers four poll configurations: anonymous polls, visible-vote polls, multiple-answer polls, and quiz mode.
-Each serves a different purpose in a paid community, and choosing the wrong type can kill engagement or produce useless data.
+Each serves a different purpose in a paid community, and using the wrong type produces either misleading data or killed engagement.

 When Should You Use Anonymous Telegram Polls?

-According to Telegram’s official Polls 2.0 announcement, anonymous mode is the default for all new polls.
-You have to manually disable it to show votes.
+Telegram’s official Polls 2.0 announcement confirms that anonymous mode is the default for all new polls.
+You have to manually disable it to show votes — which means every poll you post is private by default unless you change it.

 How Does Quiz Mode Work for Paid Communities?